RoopeshPersonal/APEXHols/APEX-Curriculum-221/Hands-on-lab-06/customizing-interactive-report.md

  - For **Name**, enter **Projects Public Report**
  - Enable the **Public** checkbox

+  Click **Apply**.

   ![](images/save-report4.png " ")

-11. This report is now saved as a public report and is available in the Reports drop down list.
+11. This report is now saved as a public report for all users and is available in the Reports drop down list.

   ![](images/view-public-report.png " ")